How to Grow Strawflowers: The Confessions of a Strawflower Addict

 Strawflowers, with their vibrant hues and papery texture, aren’t just garden dwellers.
 They can be used outside flower beds too.
 Wait until you see these unexpected ways to utilize these everlasting charmers.

-• Wreaths and Garlands: Weave dried strawflowers into rustic wreaths for your door or create vibrant garlands to drape over mantels or stair railings.
+- Wreaths and Garlands: Weave dried strawflowers into rustic wreaths for your door (like this one) or create vibrant garlands to drape over mantels or stair railings.
 Their diverse colors and textures add a unique touch to any space.

-• Wall Art: Frame a single strawflower bloom or create a stunning collage using different varieties and colors.
+- Wall Art: Frame a single strawflower bloom or create a stunning collage using different varieties and colors.
 This unique wall art adds a pop of color and texture to any room.
+Learn how to create DIY flower art here.

-• Table Settings: Add a touch of elegance to your dinner table by incorporating strawflowers into place settings.
+- Table Decor: Add a touch of rustic elegance to your dinner table by incorporating strawflowers into place settings.
 Place single blooms on plates or weave them into napkins for a natural touch.

 My Favorite Strawflower Varieties